-We now had brand new metal castings (figs.16&17) specially designed and made to fit into the new cap which Adam was constructing for the mill instead of making do with second-hand items.
+We now had brand new metal castings (figs.16 & 17) specially designed and made to fit into the new cap which Adam was constructing for the mill instead of making do with second-hand items.
 Needless to say there had been delays and hold-ups along the way, due in part to the lock-downs imposed because of Corona Virus, but Adam kept pushing the job along to the best of his considerable abilities.
 His next task was to arrange machining which was going to present problems.
-Workpieces of this size and weight take some maneuvering and need a very special lathe (fig.18) to
+Workpieces of this size and weight take some manoeuvering and need a very special lathe (fig.18) to

 Now, with the castings well on the way to completion, we can catch up on the major woodworking taking place at Adam’s yard.
 He had been busy locating suitable pieces of oak (fig.21) to fashion into the weather beam, sheers and other components of the cap frame.
 With these items in stock large scale carpentry and joinery skills were employed to joint and assemble the main framework of the cap

 base.
-Slowly the outlines became clear and the (fig.24) shows the cap frame and the gallows for the fantail all in position.
+Slowly the outlines became clear and finally in picture (fig.26) we see the cap frame and the gallows for the fantail all in position.

 When we began our project to rebuild Muston windmill we had no illusions about the size and complexity of the task we were undertaking.
 The story of our struggle to first obtain planning permission and then organise the rebuilding of the tower is told in the preceding pages of this website; however we felt that those readers with a more specialised interest in windmills would find additional detail regarding various engineering aspects of the work valuable.
 In an effort to cater to their needs we have added a Technical Blog page to the site.

-In photograph fig.27 we can see two of the last large timbers being worked on.
-They are the spars or technically speaking the ‘spears’ that are mounted on the gallows and support the fan.
+In photograph fig.27 we can see the last two large timbers being worked on.
+They are the spars or technically speaking the ‘spears’ that are mounted on the gallows and which support the fan.
 Fig.28 shows the four castings known as ‘pigs’ on which the cap frame is

-mounted; they support the weight of the whole cap, sails and fantail assembly while sliding round on curb as it rotates in the wind.
-One of the really important maintenance jobs essential to the smooth running of the mill is thickly greasing this load-bearing surface.
+mounted; they support the total weight of the cap, sails and fantail assembly while sliding round on the curb as it rotates.
+One of the important maintenance jobs essential to the mill’s smooth running will be to keep their load-bearing surfaces lubricated with thick grease.